 - You have studied at a high school for a minimum of three years where English is the primary language of instruction.
-We strongly recommend that students who chose this exemption still submit both the SAT or ACT and TOEFL or IELTS exams to demonstrate English language proficiency.
+We strongly recommend that students who choose this exemption still submit both the SAT or ACT and TOEFL or IELTS exams to demonstrate English language proficiency.

-TOEFL iBT or IELTS scores are required for applicants to all Nursing programs who are born outside of the United States.
+TOEFL iBT or IELTS scores are required for applicants to all Nursing programs who were born outside of the United States.
 To waive this requirement, you must show that before attending Drexel you will have earned a high school degree in the United States, Australia, Canada, New Zealand, Ireland, or the United Kingdom.

-TOEFL iBT or IELTS scores are required for applicants to all Nursing programs who are born outside of the United States.
+TOEFL iBT or IELTS scores are required for applicants to all Nursing programs who were born outside of the United States.
 To waive this requirement, you must show that you have attended four years of high school and received a diploma in the United States, Australia, Canada, New Zealand, Ireland, or the United Kingdom.

 All other international transfer applicants whose native language is not English must take the TOEFL or IELTS unless the applicant has completed 24 college-level credits with English I and II earning a grade of C or better from a regionally accredited institution.

 See the International Application Instructions for more information.

 How does Drexel determine if I am an international student?

 If you are not a U.S. citizen and are not a U.S. permanent resident (green card holder), you are an international student.